jgustave/mltest/README.md

 And since this has become a blog of sorts..
 Here is Another ultimate goal: Asynchronous gradient descent [http://ai.stanford.edu/~quocle/]

 12/9/13 9 months and this project has long since fallen off the list of things I have time for.
 Maybe more time soon. :)

+3/15/14 Hey look at that..
+I got to use this for my real job.
+I added a SimpleLogistic, which is actually reasonably memory efficient and gets rid of some matrx nonsense from the original version.
+I've stripped out the regularization for now.
+The use case was to calculate a ton of univariate Logistic regressions.
+I will eventually go back and see about changing the dependent to something more compact than a matrix of doubles (seems a waste to take 8 bytes to say 1 or 0).
+Also want to add AUC/AIC/etc.